HUE MANATEE’S QUEST

-An Eco-Peace Musical for Planetary Citizens of All Ages Celebrating Unity in Diversity, Friendship, Environmental Sustainability and Peace
+An Eco-Peace World Musical for Planetary Citizens of All Ages Celebrating Unity in Diversity, Friendship, Environmental Sustainability and Peace

 Music and Book by JAMES DURST